Oxmose/RTLKIM/README.md

 # Real Time Little Kernel

 * RTLK is a x86 kernel created for training and educational purposes.
-The final version is aimed to support multicore (SMP) architectures.
 RTLK is designed to execute in kernel mode.RTLK is a higher-half kernel located at 0xE0000000.
 The code of the kernel is not made to be efficient but to be readable and understandable.

 * RTLK has a configuration file allowing the kernel to be customized depending on the system it will run on.